ramblingjane/ramblingjane.github.io/about.md

 permalink: /about/
 ---

-# What is this?

 This site is my attempt to foster a presence online.
+I'm still trying to figure out what the focus might be.
+Please stay tuned.